One of the most influential thrillers in media history, Jaws

 The Riverdale gang face the definitive dilemma: good vs. evil.
 They fight ghouls, a cult leader, a serial killer, and each other—all while sporting inspiring outfits and photo-ready hair.
 Great music, the occasional Vixens cheer dance-off, and too-steamy-for-high-school sex scenes add an undeniable layer of watchability to the fan-favorite show.

-This Binge Watcher’s Guide will get you through the first four seasons.
+This Binge Watcher’s Guide will get you through all seven seasons.
 Keep the book beside you while binge; the trivia, quotes and episode commentaries will inform and entertain.
 Want more?
 The literary analysis, connection to the comics, and resources have you covered.